Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: The Certification Functionals

-But, whilst being well-behaved, neither~$W$ nor~$Q$ can serve as a function to certify that a state $\state$ is nonclassical. $Q$ has lost the ability to develop negative values and also in the case of~$W$ too much gaussian-convolution induced smearing has happened: $W(x,p) <0$ is sufficient to certify that a state $\state$ is nonclassical but it is not \emph{necessary} for a state to have regions with negative values~$W$ to be nonclassical~\cite{Bohmann_PRL20,Wuensche_JOBQSO04}.
+Neither~$W$ nor~$Q$ can serve as a function to certify that a state $\state$ is nonclassical. $Q$ has lost the ability to develop negative values and also in the case of~$W$ too much gaussian-convolution induced smearing has happened: $W(x,p) <0$ is sufficient to certify that a state $\state$ is nonclassical but it is not \emph{necessary} for a state to have regions with negative values~$W$ to be nonclassical~\cite{Bohmann_PRL20,Wuensche_JOBQSO04}.

 The certification functionals ${\tilde \xi}(S)$ are based on a difference of distributions ${\tilde{\cal P}}(S)$ such that this difference \emph{is meant to preserve} the existence of areas where ${\tilde \xi}(x,p;S) < 0$, also for considerable smearing~$S$, if and only if $P$ describes a nonclassical state.
 We will later see that for some weakly nonclassical states this preservation of regions with negative values fails, thus mislabelling nonclassical states as classical.